parryc/thevoid/templates/zmnebi/verbs.md

 # Common Irregular Verbs

 To save on typing, only 1SG and 3SG are provided, as the remaining forms can be derived from those.
-If you would like to provide more irrigular forms, please contact me at `parry (ათ) parryc.com`.
+If you would like to provide more irregular forms, please contact me at `parry (ათ) parryc.com`.

 ## To have (a thing) - აქვს